 I ventured through Spain, visiting my favourite European city, Barcelona ( I hope to live there one day) as well as Madrid, Valencia, Granada, Seville & Malaga.
 Following a flying visit back to London for my nephews 1st birthday, I then hopped over to Verona, Italy & explored Lake Garda, Florence, Rome, Ellas Island, Naples, Sorento & the Amalfi Coast.

 Greece was next, my homeland!
 I'm half Greek, half English so can get by speaking a little basic Greek, and know all the different foods (my Mum spoilt me as a kid with her amazing cooking skills).
 I LOVE everything about Greece, the history, Greek mythology, the food, the people, just everything.
 I island hopped around the Cyclades Islands, from Mykonos, to Santorini to Ios, and then went down to Crete.
 I finished my Greek adventure in Athens, Delphi (Spiritual wow) & Poros (a little island just off the coast of Athens).

-My European adventure came to an end in October 2015, and I made my way back to London for my Mums 60th Birthday party (which I was never going to miss).
+My European adventure came to an end, and I made my way back to London for my Mums 60th Birthday party (which I was never going to miss).
 I settled again back into London life quite quickly, catching up with my loved ones & friends.
 Exploring London & the new pop ups, restaurants & bars that I missed whilst I'd been away.
 That was when I met my "one", my boyfriend of over a year now and I couldn't be happier.
 He's also travelled and backpacked the world, and every opportunity that we get we book a flight somewhere, even if its just for a long weekend.
 In 2016 alone, we did 12 holidays together, including Mexico, Thailand, Italy and Morocco.